Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 But if you're visiting the tower, you'll really want to ride the slide.
 The what, you cry?
 In 2016, what's dubbed the world's tallest and longest tunnel slide was installed.
 Now you can fly down a 178-metre slide and feel like a big kid again.

-Here's a suggestion:Slide down the slide at the ArcelorMittal Orbit like a big kid!
+A top choice:Slide down the slide at the ArcelorMittal Orbit like a big kid!

 If that all sounds a bit tame, try abseiling from the tower instead.
 Just make sure you've got a head for heights!
 From an 80-metre-high platform you'll freefall abseil, touching only the ground when you get there.
 It's scary and a real adrenaline rush.

-Here's a suggestion:Take the leap from the ArcelorMittal Orbit and descend 80 metres in a chilling experience.
+Something to consider:Take the leap from the ArcelorMittal Orbit and descend 80 metres in a chilling experience.

 Join a sightseeing tour of London